You. Guys. I nearly lost it, when I saw the prices for all the baby items I thought I needed.

 Infant bathtubs are cute and some have nice features like thermometers.
 But you really don’t need a fancy bathtub for baby.
 You need something that holds a small amount of water and supports your baby’s weight.

 Instead of a pricey baby bath, we purchased a $10 IKEA bathtub.
-This was an easy save because in the beginning, we weren’t giving our baby full baths, we were giving her sponge baths.
+This was an easy decision because in the beginning, we weren’t giving our baby full baths, we were giving her sponge baths.
 Then we started bathing 3-4 times a week with very little water in the tub.

 Now, she is a big girl and we give baths almost daily and because we purchased a full bath, to begin with, we didn’t need to spend any more money.

 Updated: My baby is a toddler now and we still use the IKEA bin for play.
 I love products with longevity, especially if they are plastic.

 Tip: A baby bath sponge like the one below is great for added support in the bathtub.

 6. BABY FOOD PROCESSOR

 In the early months, I breastfed, then I added in a formula for supplementation.
 When my daughter was ready for solids, we started buying baby food from the store.
 I was not impressed with the taste (yes, I tasted every baby food product we purchased) and I decided to begin making my own baby food.
 It was super easy and I didn’t run out and buy a baby food processor.

 Instead, I use my old sturdy blender.
 It’s more than five years old, similar to this one.
 I already had in my kitchen and it works great for making every baby puree that I’ve had the nerve to try to make.